 While many repositories are currently managed by universities, their benefits reach beyond the walls of academia to include K-12 students as well as the public at large.
 Thus, all librarians are encouraged to utilize the materials housed in repositories during their educational programming.
 Doing so has the advantage of providing reliable information at no cost to their patrons while at the same time creating ties between the university and the local community.
 Furthermore, the use of open access materials during instruction sessions and reference interactions presents the librarian with many opportunities to discuss the increased importance of fair use and intellectual property issues.

-Goldman, Crystal and Higgins, Silke P., "Digital Repositories and Open Access: Information Without Limits" (2012).
-Faculty Publications.
-Paper 5.
+Crystal Goldman and Silke P. Higgins.
+"Digital Repositories and Open Access: Information Without Limits" Faculty and Staff Publications (2012).